 So while there are fairy tales aplenty that recall Snow White in some way or another, few do so as directly as this story of another aristocratic stepdaughter, reduced to slavery by another wicked stepmother, and once again in need of rescue by a charming prince.
 And that's before you note the Disney agglomerations—the songs, the magical animal friends—though these were requisite, just as they had been with Snow White, and not solely for whimsy's sake.
 After all, Walt was once again attempting to adapt a two-page short story into a whole 75 minute film.
 He'd already adapted the tale once, years before, when the Walt Disney Company was still just Walt's Kansas City Laugh-O-Gram Studio; this "Cinderella" hit every single necessary beat of the plot, and did it in no more than seven minutes.
 (Truly, it did it in substantially less, if you'd rather not count the mind-blowing amount of unbelievably shitty animation cycling that constitutes the vast majority of its runtime.)

 In any event, it was no unconscious choice: the poster makes it explicit, and almost pathetic—"[the] greatest since SNOW WHITE" it proclaims, scarcely less on-the-nose than "Please, PLEASE buy a ticket."
 Whoever authorized it was fully aware that Disney had done nothing since 1937 that had resonated so powerfully.
 But Cinderella did.
 And since this is my review, it's time to state my opinion about it: I can see why.
 Indeed, I can see why far more clearly than I could with Snow White.
 And while the arrogant name of the era it ushered in, Disney's 1950-1959 "Silver Age," is, to me, ultimately only a clinical term—one that denotes a distinct mode of industrial production for Disney cartoons, no more—I can hardly imagine a more joyous way to have started it, or a more clear-cut dividing line between the revived quality of Disney animation here and the cheaper, never-entirely-slapdash-but-frequently-underwhelming Package Film Era that preceded it.
 It reeks of formula, but really good formula.
-In fact, it perfects the formula, combining the most successful qualities of the most successful Disney films to date: to the fairy tale setting and young female protagonist of Snow White it adds the visceral persecution and transformative mysticism of Dumbo.
+In fact, it comes tantalizingly close to perfecting the formula, combining the most successful qualities of the most successful Disney films to date: to the fairy tale setting and young female protagonist of Snow White it adds the visceral persecution and transformative mysticism of Dumbo.
 The sheer scale of its influence would not be felt until another dark age called for another rebirth and another return to the source; but Cinderella, all the way back in 1950, was the first fully-functional prototype of the Disney Princess juggernaut, and while it creaks here and there, it holds up masterfully.

 The plot?
 69 years on, it remains the definitive version of the Cinderella story, but in case you've forgot: in the unadorned servant's quarters of a potentially-French townhouse in a year that remains nebulous, we find a teenager of around 18 whose given name is never spoken aloud, but could, conceivably, be Ella (Ilene Woods, and I spent my whole childhood and a small part of my adulthood oblivious to the wordplay, believing that "Cinderella" was a real given name, and "Cindy" was its diminutive, despite my aunt being named Cynthia).
 This surprisingly clean "Cinderella," who does not sleep in ashes but does sing charmingly to bubbles, lost her mother many years ago, and her father, Lord Tremaine, more recently; she now exists under the thumbs of her father's quietly-cruel second wife (Eleanor Audley) and her more overtly-monstrous stepsisters Anastasia (Lucille Bliss) and Drizella (Rhoda Williams), plus their mean cat, Lucifer.
 Her only friends are her animal companions, mainly the mice, like old hand Jaq (Jimmy McDonald) and new arrival Gus (also Jimmy McDonald, and yeah, that checks out).